Michieljoris/bb-server/README.md

 requiring it.
 The options can then be passed to the server as an object.

-It's basicically a static assets server however over time I've rewritten it a couple of times to add some more features.
+It's basically a static assets server however over time I've rewritten it a couple of times to add some more features.

 I am aiming for simplicity.
 The server can be started without any